 Displays the signal error and strength for the station being listened to.
 A lower error number indicates a better quality of radio signal.
 The signal strength graph can be used when positioning the radio or its antenna.
-For good reception the graph should occupy three or more blocks e.
-Bit rate and audio type Displays the digital bit rate and audio coding information for the station being listened to.
+For good reception the graph should occupy three or more blocks.